PhilipNaudus/simple_site-gh-pages/pages/overview/question_about_mulans_legend_and_history.md

 <h2>Where was Mulan born?</h2>

-An inscription in a [memorial dedicated to Mulan](/pages/yuan/memorial_filial_general) located in Hubei claims to be in Mulan’s hometown.
+An inscription on a [memorial dedicated to Mulan](/pages/yuan/memorial_filial_general) located in Hubei claims to be in Mulan’s hometown.
 However, Ming dynasty historian Zhu Guozhen [recorded](/pages/ming/women_generals) that Mulan was born in Bozhou.
 In addition, other ancient historians claim that Shanxi, Henan, and Hebei were Mulan’s birthplaces.

 <figure  class="float right" style="max-width: 350px;" >
 	<img  class="fillimg" style="max-width: 350px;" src="/assets/images/articles/faq/mulan_birthplaces.png" alt="Mulan’s potential birthplaces." />